 For people of color (POC), especially the Black community, racism is an everyday reality that exists far beyond instances of police brutality.
-Micro-aggressions and confrontations, from being followed in a store to being profiled by law enforcement, are routine occurrences that are enormously detrimental to mental health.
-In addition, images and videos of brutalized Black men — like Floyd, Alton Sterling, Philando Castile and countless other victims of racially motivated attacks — broadcast across media can trigger PTSD-like symptoms for Black viewers.
+Micro-aggressions and confrontations, from being followed in a store to being profiled by the police, are routine occurrences that are enormously detrimental to mental health.
+In addition, images and videos of brutalized Black men — like Wright, Floyd, Alton Sterling, Philando Castile and countless other victims of racially motivated attacks — broadcast across media can trigger PTSD-like symptoms for Black viewers.

 Melody Li, founder of Inclusive Therapists, an organization helping marginalized communities find counseling and therapy, explains the importance of intersectionality in mental health care.
 “European colonization brought forth a heavily Eurocentric leaning in our modern understanding and approach to mental health,” she says, citing the impact of economic inequity, war and diaspora on the mental wellness of POC.
 Cultural variables, such as gender roles and indigenous practices, further call for a departure from the modern “one-size-fits-all” approach to psychology.

-Li has seen a five-fold increase in mental health-related inquiries over the past week, a testament to the vital need for intersectional care.
-“Affirming and responsive therapists honor cultural strengths and tend to the intergenerational impact of injustice and trauma,” Li, an immigrant and therapist of color, explains.
+Li, who saw a five-fold increase in mental health-related inquiries in the wake of Floyd’s murder last May, adds that “affirming and responsive therapists honor cultural strengths and tend to the intergenerational impact of injustice and trauma.”
 The expert, who also co-founded the Austin Counseling Collective, encourages POC to call on their white allies during this emotionally charged time.
 “Instead of investing time into correcting and debating white or white-adjacent folks who don’t get it, which can be so draining, call on white allies to step in to shoulder that weight,” she suggests.